A NSW Government website

 Local government management

-Local councils manage estuaries within their area unless the estuary is attached to a marine park.
+Local councils manage estuaries within their area.
+Where an estuary is attached to a marine park, marine park management teams are responsible for ensuring compliance with marine park zoning.

 Wollongong City Council manages this estuary.